MitchellSPeterson/skia-graphs/docs/BarChart.md

 ## Styling

 ### Bar Appearance
-- Bars are rendered with a gradient from the specified color to a semi-transparent white
+- Bars are rendered with a gradient from the specified color to a semi-transparent white (unless `showGradient` is false)
 - The `roundedTop` prop adds an 8px border radius to the top corners
 - Bar width is automatically calculated based on available space and number of bars